YYH715/UBCnet/README.md

 ```bash
 cat ShapeNetViPC-Dataset.tar.gz* | tar zx
 ```
-- Then, you will get 'ShapeNetViPC-Partial', 'ShapeNetViPC-GT' and 'ShapeNetViPC-View'.
+- Then, you will get `ShapeNetViPC-Partial`, `ShapeNetViPC-GT` and `ShapeNetViPC-View`.
 Use the code in tool/dataloader.py to load the dataset.

 ### Running
 ```bash
 # Training